|

 (s.a.)

-Territorial Dispute: 'Independence' not
+Territorial Dispute: 'independence'

-France or any other nation.
+not recognized by France or any other nation.

 note: The Republic of